PA-RISC information - since 1999

 A large range of PA-RISC workstations was sold by HP with the HP 9000 700 series, from the 1990s on.
 The 700 series soon became popular 32-bit Unix RISC workstations and used HP’s new processors like the PA-7000, PA-7100 and (later) PA-7100LC.

 PA-RISC 700 workstations gained wide popularity in engineering, industrial and academic fields during the 1990s.
-During that time, PA-RISC with the 700s workstations traded the performance crown of Unix and RISC computers frequently with DEC Alpha architecture.
+During that time, PA-RISC and 700 workstations traded the performance crown of Unix and RISC computers frequently with DEC Alpha architecture.
 PA-RISC workstations were developed by the HP Workstation Systems Division in Ft.
 Collins, Colorado, USA.
+HP developed almost all PA-RISC CPUs since 1986 inhouse, in its VLSI Technology Center (VTC) and Systems & VLSI Technology Operation (SVTO), also in Fort Collins.

 ↑ up